DataDog/integrations-core/sqlserver/README.md

        GRANT CONNECT ANY DATABASE to datadog;
    ```

-2. Make sure your SQL Server instance is listening on a specific fixed port.
-By default, named instances and SQL Server Express are configured for dynamic ports.
-See [Microsoft's documentation][4] for more details.

-3. (Required for AlwaysOn and `sys.master_files` metrics) To gather AlwaysOn and `sys.master_files` metrics, grant the following additional permission:
+2. (Required for AlwaysOn and `sys.master_files` metrics) To gather AlwaysOn and `sys.master_files` metrics, grant the following additional permission:

     ```SQL
         GRANT VIEW ANY DEFINITION to datadog;